pportocarrero/Macrofinancial-dashboard/README.md

 pip install streamlit
 ```

+The scripts that retrieve the information are coded to work on Windows or Mac computers.

 For now, open a prompt from your Anaconda Navigator, PowerShell prompt, or terminal and navigate to the folder containing this repo, then run the following:

 ```bash